AirPorter

 key insights

-Our research led us to focus on tech-savvy travelers who would benefit from precise and timely flight updates, schedule reminders, and airport navigation assistance.
-These include:
+Based on our research, our ideal user is a tech-savvy travelers who would benefit from precise and timely flight updates, schedule reminders, and airport navigation assistance.

 Travelers who fly infrequently and are unfamiliar with airports